lmondada/dphil-thesis/content/01_intro/02_contributions.md

-introduction to quantum computations ({{% reflink "sec:basics" %}}) and a survey of the major quantum circuit optimisation techniques ({{% reflink "sec:quantum-sota" %}}), this chapter makes two observations that impart a research direction for the rest of the thesis:
+introduction to quantum computations ({{% reflink "sec:basics" %}}) and a survey of the major quantum circuit optimisation techniques ({{% reflink "sec:quantum-sota" %}}), this chapter makes two observations that impart a research direction to the rest of the thesis:

 1. The emergence of hybrid quantum-classical computations is rendering the quantum circuit obsolete as the main representation of quantum computations within compilers ({{% reflink "sec:hybrid" %}}).
 2. The best optimisation outcomes will be obtained by combining classical and quantum compiler optimisations.
-The way to achieve this is by adopting abstractions that are interoperable with classical compiler infrastructure.
+The way to achieve this is by adopting abstractions that are interoperable with classical compiler infrastructure ({{% reflink "sec:need-help" %}}).

 #### A graph transformation formalism for quantum computations

 {{% reflink "upper" "chap:compiler" "chap:matching" "chap:parallel" %}} form the
 core of this thesis and present our main contributions.
 The results in
-{{% reflink "chap:compiler" %}} are a crucial stepping stone for the rest of the thesis. {{% reflink "upper" "chap:matching" "chap:parallel" %}} meanwhile
+{{% reflink "chap:compiler" %}} are crucial stepping stones for the rest of the thesis. {{% reflink "upper" "chap:matching" "chap:parallel" %}} meanwhile
 present our most significant contributions to the state of the art.